SilentAssassin82/SESpriteLCDLayoutTool/README.md

 - The snapshot file is written to wherever IML's working directory is on the server (same folder as `iml-config.xml` — check the chat response for the exact path)
 - Panel names containing special characters (`:`, `=`, etc.) are sanitized to underscores in the filename
 - If the client and server are on different machines, you'll need to grab the file from the server
+- **Duplicate names:** The snapshot command matches by block name and returns the first match it finds.
+If you have multiple LCDs with the same name, temporarily rename the one you want to snapshot to something unique before running the command

 ---